 Why don’t you have any information on my family?

-Because the collection is comprised of donated material there may be gaps.
-If your topic or family is not represented at the Research Center, we encourage you to begin collecting information and then send SCHRC a great package of your information so you will be represented.
+There may be gaps because collections are comprised of donated material.
+If your topic or family is not represented at the Research Center, we encourage you to begin collecting information and then send SCHRC your information, so you will be represented.
 Also, check back regularly.
 SCHRC acquires new material on a daily basis.
 Many researchers come back year after year and always find something new.

 May I bring it my own scanner to SCHRC?

-No. We do not permit the use of scanners, cameras or privately owned copiers in the Research Center.
-Copying is one source of revenue for SCHRC.
-We need you to use our copiers.
+We do not permit the use of scanners, cameras or privately owned copiers in the Research Center.
+Copying is a source of revenue for the SCHRC.
+You need to use our copiers.
 If you need quality copies of photos, you may buy computer scans or darkroom images for a cost.
 See the services section of this website for prices.